 How to Improve OEE

 Overall Equipment Effectiveness (OEE) is a measure of machine potential that brings visibility to opportunities for improvement.
 Manufacturers implement OEE to identify, monitor, and reduce production losses.
 As such, it has become a universal KPI for manufacturers and a lean manufacturing best practice.
-Which is why you should take steps to improve it.
+This is why you should take steps to improve it.

 Learn more: What is OEE and how it works & How to Calculate OEE – Formulas & Examples

 1. Improve OEE by assigning a digital champion

 Sometimes, a company may struggle to gain OEE improvement.
 Since a successful implementation is required before we can begin to improve, let’s start here.

 There can be many reasons why a company might be challenged to implement OEE.
 Maybe they have made a mistake in calculating OEE which results in a perception that the number is wrong.
 Or perhaps there is a high level of resistance to change from one work cell.
 Regardless of the reason, we have found there is one best practice that can help: assign a digital (or project) champion.

 When a company designates a digital champion for OEE implementation, they create ownership and accountability for its success.
 This means that as issues surface, such as those mentioned in the previous paragraph, there is someone who will work to resolve them.
 Not only does this go a long way to ensuring a successful implementation, but it also will ensure that changes made will be sustained.